-The NSW Government is supporting the maintenance and monitoring of the water and sewerage systems in eligible Aboriginal communities to
+The NSW Government is supporting the capital upgrade and operation, maintenance and monitoring of the water and sewerage systems in eligible

-In December 2008 the NSW Government and the NSW Aboriginal Land Council (NSWALC) agreed to share responsibility for these essential
+In December 2008 the NSW Government and the NSW Aboriginal Land Council (NSWALC) agreed to a funding partnership for these essential

-services in eligible discrete communities – former missions and reserves.
+services in eligible discrete Aboriginal communities – former missions and reserves.

-While Aboriginal Affairs is the lead agency, the NSW Office of Water is responsible for managing and running the water and sewerage
+While Aboriginal Affairs is the lead agency, the Department of Planning and Environment Water is responsible for managing the water and

-program.
-NSW Health also plays an important role by monitoring health standards for water and sewerage systems in the communities
+sewerage service delivery.
+NSW Health also plays an important role by monitoring health standards for water and sewerage systems in the

 The program ensures infrastructure and maintenance agreements are in place to operate, maintain and monitor the water and sewerage systems